Facts about Berlin

 ●...
 Berlin’s second highest elevation, the 120 metre-high Teufelsberg, consists of rubble?
 After the war, 26 million cubic metres of rubble were heaped here.

 ●...
 Berlin has the approximately the same width of London and the same length of Naples in Italy?

-●... eight American presidents have visited Berlin since WWII?
+●... nine American presidents have visited Berlin since WWII?
 John F. Kennedy’s utterance “Ich bin ein Berliner” (“I am a Berliner”, 1963) and Ronald Reagan’s emphatic exclamation “Mr Gorbachev, tear down this wall!”
 (1987) are unforgettable.

 ●... visitors from West Berlin had to change at least 25 Deutsche Marks per day into East German Marks at an exchange rate of 1:1 when they visited the Eastern part of the city during the era of the Berlin Wall?
 Money not spent could not be exchanged back again.
 It could however be deposited at the border branch of the GDR state bank and withdrawn at the next visit.
 A visa cost five Deutsche Marks for tourists from West Germany, for West Berliners it was free of charge.